Prevent Food Waste

 Follow the tips below to prevent wasted food.
 It's not only good for the environment, but it can also save you money!

-Thanksgiving Food Waste Prevention Tips!
+Holiday Food Waste Prevention Tips!

 - Use smaller plates so your family and friends don’t leave a lot of uneaten food on the plate.
 Encourage people to go back for seconds and thirds until they’re full.